 When injected, it temporarily diminishes the appearance of fine lines and facial wrinkles leaving the skin smooth.

-Because of the temporary paralysis of muscle with Botox use, there has been scientific studies over the years to prove effectiveness for multiple medical conditions.
-Furthermore, some medical issues that can be treated with Botulinum toxin type A (Botox) are:
+Because of the temporary paralysis of muscle with Botox use, there have been scientific studies over the years to prove effectiveness for multiple medical conditions.

 - Chronic migraines

 - Crossed eyes